EO4wellness/T-I-L/Nutanix/README.md

+# Scholarship
-Summer of 2020 I enrolled in a scholarshp opportunity at Udacity.
+Spring of 2020 I enrolled in a scholarshp opportunity at Udacity.
 I won a seat within the Nutanix Hybrid Cloud Engineer Nanodegree program for both the phase 1 and phase 2 portions of the scholarship.
 Below is a chronical of my learning and projects for this nanodegree course.

+## Link to Free Course - [Hybrid Cloud Fundamentals](https://www.udacity.com/course/hybrid-cloud-fundamentals--ud0321)

 Course Outline: On-Premises Private Cloud Automation Lesson 1: Managing Multiple Cluster and Workload Resources